isabella232/journeys.en/help/using/building-journeys/testing-the-journey.md

 ![](../assets/journeytest3.png)

+>[!NOTE]
+>
+>In the test logs, in case of an error when calling a third-party system (data source or action), the error code and error response are displayed.

 The number of individuals (technically they are called instances) currently inside the journey are displayed.
 Here is useful information that is displayed for each individual:

 * _Id_: the individual’s internal ID in the journey.
 This can be used for debugging purposes.